 - Have a website with contextualized examples of past work that a selection panel can review.

-- Quarterly co-assessment meetings with other Fellows to share progress and challenges, and offer feedback to one another.
+- Up to three co-assessment meetings with other Fellows to share progress and challenges, and offer feedback to one another.

 - Support and feedback for ongoing self-assessment in the form of collaborative action research.

 - Assessment by an outside evaluator.
 We want to understand how the projects we fund impact communities, and capture and share innovative ideas and successful models for future use.